Woodland Hills, Los Angeles: Parks and recreation

 Woodland Hills is home to the Woodland Hills Country Club, a private equity golf club.
-The country club is complete with golf course, fine dining, and entertainment options.
+The club has a golf course, fine dining, and entertainment options.

 The Woodland Hills Recreation Center (Shoup Park) is a 19 acre park in Woodland Hills.
 The park has a small indoor gymnasium without weights and with a capacity of 300 people, it may be used as an auditorium.
 The park also has a lighted baseball diamond, outdoor lighted basketball courts, a children's play area, a lighted football field, picnic tables, a lighted soccer field, and lighted tennis courts.
 Woodland Hills Pool is an outdoor seasonal unheated swimming pool.

-The Warner Center Park, also known as Warner Ranch Park, is located in Woodland Hills.
+The Warner Center Park, also known as Warner Ranch Park, is in Woodland Hills.
 The park, unstaffed and unlocked, has a children's play area and picnic tables.
 Serrania Park in Woodland Hills is an unstaffed, unlocked pocket park.
 It has a children's play area, hiking trails, and picnic tables.
 Alizondo Drive Park in Woodland Hills is an unstaffed, unlocked, and undeveloped park used for brush clearance once per year.

-Along the western boundary of Woodland Hills is the large Upper Las Virgenes Canyon Open Space Preserve, a regional park with a trail network for miles of hiking, mountain biking, and equestrian rides.
-The trailhead and parking are at the very western end of Victory Boulevard in Woodland Hills.
+Along Woodland Hills's western boundary is the large Upper Las Virgenes Canyon Open Space Preserve, a regional park with a trail network for miles of hiking, mountain biking, and equestrian rides.
+The trailhead and parking are at the very western end of Victory Boulevard.
 Scheduled walks and programs are offered.
-The Santa Monica Mountains National Recreation Area has various parks nearby to the south of the community.
+The Santa Monica Mountains National Recreation Area has various parks south of the community.
 The Top of Topanga Overlook gives panoramic views of the verdant Woodland Hills neighborhoods and the Valley.

 Government

 Local government

 Woodland Hills Warner Center Neighborhood Council is the local elected advisory body to the city of Los Angeles representing stakeholders in the Woodland Hills and Warner Center areas.

-Woodland Hills is located within Los Angeles City Council District 3 represented by Bob Blumenfield.
+Woodland Hills is in Los Angeles City Council District 3, represented by Bob Blumenfield.

 State representation

-Woodland Hills is within California's 46th State Assembly district represented by Democrat Jesse Gabriel and California's 27th State Senate district represented by Democrat Henry Stern.
+Woodland Hills is in California's 46th State Assembly district, represented by Democrat Jesse Gabriel, and California's 27th State Senate district, represented by Democrat Henry Stern.